DC Angel Investors: Hidden Tips for Startup Success

 - Showcase Market Research Data: Provide statistics that validate demand for your product or service within the target demographic.

-- Outline Financial Projections Clearly: Present realistic projections showing how their investment will generate returns over time—this is vital information for any D.C. investor assessing risk versus reward.
+- Outline Financial Projections Clearly: Present realistic projections showing how their investment will generate returns over time—this is vital information for any DC investor assessing risk versus reward.

 Common Mistakes When Approaching DC Angel Investors

-- Neglecting Follow-Up: After initial meetings with D.C. angels always follow up promptly; consistent communication shows commitment and professionalism.
+- Neglecting Follow-Up: After initial meetings with DC angels, always follow up promptly; consistent communication shows commitment and professionalism.

 What Are Angel Investors?